Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 Worth noting, you can get the Forest View rooms in the Inn for a similar price, but I think the Lily Pond are a better value with the fireplace.

-If you’re looking for the ultimate accommodation for your buddies foursome, then look no further than 4 bedroom Grove Cabin.
+If you’re looking for the ultimate accommodation for your buddies foursome, then look no further than 4 bedroom Grove Cottages.

 There are also a handful of 4 bedroom suites in the Lodge, but there’s something nice about being in a standalone unit with no shared walls that give this the nod for us over those units.

-Oh, and did I mention the Grove has its own private fire pit?
+Oh, and did I mention the Grove units have their own private fire pit?

 Dining at Bandon Dunes: Where Should You Eat?